 Now due to corona we see a big shift from “business as usual” and “it is all about money” to a “human life also has a value” and “we need to protect the weak”.
-But will this be sustainable and really cause a long term shift to the positive?
+But will this be sustainable and really cause a long-term shift to the positive?
 Let me give you some thoughts on this.

-Our Actions – Our Inactions
+Our Actions – Our Inaction

 As it is with most things in politics and human social life, we never look at the real facts.
 Feelings and social media are falsifying our thoughts and reactions.
-We tend to overreact in the short time but underestimate the long-term impact of our actions.
+We tend to overreact in a short time but underestimate the long-term impact of our actions.

 We have seen this already in action.
 When we look at past numbers of air traveling, most people knew that this will have a negative long-term impact but the short term incentive of Instagram pictures and the cocktail on the beach outweighs the negative long term impact.